RyanSaxe/CubeCobraRecommender/README.md

 If you would like a recommendation on cards to cut, rather than cards to add, run `python src/scripts/cut_cards.py cube_id N`.

+We no longer store models in the repository so you'll have to train the model yourself as directed above.

 Lastly, if you would like recommendations from the machine learning algorithm rather than the adjacency matrix, run `python src/scripts/ml_recommend.py cube_id N`

 ## Git - LFS